octaviotron/zimbra/README.md

 ## Prepare Proxmox OS

 You need to add a shared SAN/NAS storage resource enabled as a device for each virtual host you are going to configure as cluster.
-If the web UI does not let to make this, you will need to add it manually:
+If you are using another sotrage resource, maybe the web UI does not let to make this, you will need to add it manually:

 ```
 cd /etc/pve/qemu-server/